 Observation 5: The recommended TT included in the package of requirements from RAN4 is based on some key analysis from RAN4 lab alignment and performance measurement data.

-Proposal 2: Once MU is finalized in RAN5 for the listed configuration, RAN5 can by suitably incorporate the RAN4 recommendation on TT to come up with Release 17 test requirements for RAN4 completed scenarios.
+Proposal 2: Once MU is finalized in RAN5 for the listed configuration, RAN5 can finalize TT by suitably taking into account the incorporate the RAN4 recommendation on TT to come up with Release 17 test requirements for RAN4 completed scenarios.

 Summary